 Add turmeric and ginger and cook for 3 to 4 minutes, stirring occasionally.
 The spices should become quite fragrant.
 Add remaining coconut oil and cook for 20 minutes (you're still on low heat here!).

-Head over to MindBodyGreen for the full recipe, and share your version of turmeric-infused oil in the comments below!
+Head over to MindBodyGreen for the full recipe!